 Capacitor (noun)

-The article discusses capacitor history, function, math, and applications.
-However, I have been working with capacitors for many years, and I know far more about the topic than the information presented.
-I will further say that reading this page will give electronic beginners a false sense of security.
-For example, there are many manufactures, and each has multiple product lines.
+It discusses history, technical function, mathematics, and applications.
+Because I have been working with them for so long, I know far more about the topic than the Wikipedia article.
+For example, there are many manufacturers, and each has multiple product lines.
 As a result, I could spend over 20 minutes discussing that single aspect with no preparation.
-Keep in mind that this aspect is not even a technical topic, but it is critical to understand the manufacturing process, people who sell these components, inventory, quality, limitations, price, and specific characters not listed in the datasheets.
-The Wikipedia entry falls so short in this area, it is laughable.
+Keep in mind that this aspect is not even a technical topic, but it is critical to understand for my job.

 I am sure a doctor could also spend hours describing scalpels.
-To me, they are “body knives.”
-Probably one type?
-Right?
-Of course not.
-They are sophisticated instruments made by many manufactures to accomplish many tasks, and they have an extensive history spanning thousands of years.
-I am sure a doctor could also spend 20 minutes discussing scalpel manufactures.
+To me, they seem like “body knives” and nothing more.
+Of course, this is not true.
+They are sophisticated instruments made by many manufacturers to accomplish many tasks, and they have an extensive history spanning thousands of years back to specialized obsidian rocks.
+Meaning, like me, they could talk forever about their area of interest and know far beyond the Wikipedia page.

 You’re the best -Bill